Lammas – The Hope of Fall to Come

 Heat your oven or gas grill to 475.
 Pat the dough out into a 9 inch round.
 Place it on a cornmeal covered baking tray and cover with a clean cloth.
 Let rise 15-20 minutes.
 Dimple the surface lightly with your finger tips.
 Scatter some chopped basil on top & then drizzle lightly with olive oil.
 Bake for 15-20 minutes & serve warm

-2 Responses to “Lammas – The Hope of Fall to Come”
+2 comments for “Lammas – The Hope of Fall to Come

 Leave a Reply